-A sermon of His Reverence, Archimandrite Parthenius, delivered at the monastery Refectory on the occasion of the 6th Sunday after Pentecost.
+A sermon of His Reverence, Archimandrite Parthenius, delivered at the monastery refectory on the occasion of “The Sixth Sunday after Pentecost”.

 But God is, above all, a parental principle, a perfect love, therefore when the Second Person of the Holy Trinity came to Earth as a man, He taught us to call God our Father.
 That is the conclusion of Apostle Paul, which he shared with the Romans: … (Romans 8,15-16) This parental principle has transferred to the people as well.
 The good raises his children in the spirit of blessed freedom, shows them attention, gives them a chance to talk to him about everything they want and ask from him whatever they need.
 The child goes to his parents and addresses him with the liberty of a son, saying: “Dad, mum this is happening to me, I need that …” And the parent tries to listen, to understand him, to provide his child with the things useful for him.
 Christ taught us to talk the same way to God and call Him Father, to appeal to Him for whatever we need.
 He encourages us in the prayer, he encourages us to plead to our Father for the things we need and be persistent: Ask, and it shall be given you; seek, and ye shall find; knock, and it shall be opened unto you… If ye then, being evil, know how to give good gifts unto your children, how much more shall your Father which is in heaven give good things to them that ask him?
 (Matthew 7: 7, 11)